 Once the trail turns to the right (west), it becomes doubletrack and winds lazily to the shores of Lake Windwing.
 Continue past Orange Access Trail - West

-and Connector until you reach the parking area on North Shore Drive.
+until you reach the parking area on North Shore Drive.